Answers To Common Questions About Lice

 Q: What are the symptoms of head lice?

 There are many indicators that you or your child may have a head lice infestation.
 These include a tickling feeling that something is moving around in the hair; itching caused by an allergic reaction to the bits, sores on the head from scratching, small red bit marks on the scalp or a red rash on the back of the neck.
+If you have any questions regarding head lice facts please feel free to call one of our 3 locations.

 Q: What are nits?